Early Childhood/Afterschool Office

 About the Early Childhood/Afterschool Office

-The Early Childhood/Afterschool Office of the Medford Public Schools operates several early childhood programs funded by the Massachusetts Department of Early Education and Care, the Massachusetts Department of Elementary and Secondary Education, and the Massachusetts Children’s Trust Fund.
+The Early Childhood/Afterschool Office of the Medford Public Schools operates several early childhood programs funded by the Massachusetts Department of Early Education and Care, the Massachusetts Department of Elementary and Secondary Education, and the Massachusetts Children’s Trust.
 In addition, the office operates four afterschool programs located at each of the elementary schools- Brooks, Columbus, McGlynn and Roberts.

 The Early Childhood Office is a local point of entry.
 Parents/Guardians can call the Early Childhood Office to find out information about quality child care, public school preschool programs, and afterschool programs.
 We can also assist placing eligible families on the Department of Early Education and Care centralized wait list for child care—infant, toddler, preschool, and school age.